Mbappé signs new 3-year PSG deal after rejecting Real Madrid

 Henry is France’s record scorer with 51.
 Mbappé is already on 26 and may well overtake him as a PSG player.

-He was looking to add to his league-leading tally of 25 later Saturday in the season-ending home game against struggling Metz alongside teammates Lionel Messi and Neymar.
+He took his league-leading tally to 28 in the season-ending home game, where he played alongside teammates Lionel Messi and Neymar.

 The glittering attacking trio, which hasn't clicked as expected this season, will play together again next season.